QuodEratDemon/CMPM163/hw2/README.txt

 For part B I used a hand from Google poly and added a particle system using the GPUParticlesystem to make it seem that the wrist is bleeding.
 I consider a bleeding wrist a natural phenomenon.
 The material for the hand is generated using perlin noise, creating this flowing effect.
 I find this effect similar to the numbing feeling you get when you lose a lot of blood, if that has ever happened to you, so i feel it fits.
+If you look closely, the blood is Angus's face.